News

 According to the report by Nature Communications, even if we manage to reduce carbon emisson drastically, some countries might still be hit hard by the rising sea level.

-Picture for illustration purposes only That doesn't mean we should accept climate change as a given and not do anything about it.
+That doesn't mean we should accept climate change as a given and not do anything about it.
 We have to be prepared to deal with the inevitable consequences of the changing world.

 Interestingly, the region most affected by the rising sea level is Asia.
 It is predicted that the southern part of Vietnam, up till Ho Chi Minh City will no longer exist, affecting about 26 million people.